Pregnancy, Diabetes, and Mental Health: Therapy for the Emotional Side of a Diabetic Pregnancy

 Therapy for the emotional side of diabetes in pregnancy

 Gestational diabetes You got the diagnosis and something shifted.
 The excitement flattened.
+The constant monitoring can create a particular kind of health anxiety that builds across the third trimester, where every reading feels like a verdict.
 You're managing your numbers and your diet and showing up to every extra appointment and also quietly falling apart in ways nobody around you seems to notice.
 The grief, the fear about birth, the guilt about not feeling grateful enough — that's what I work on.

 Type 2 diabetes in pregnancy You came into this pregnancy already carrying a diagnosis and everything that comes with it.
 The additional monitoring, the heightened risk, the weight of managing a chronic condition while also growing a baby.
 For women with type 2 diabetes, pregnancy can bring a particular kind of fear and hypervigilance that doesn't get enough clinical attention.
 You deserve support that understands both the medical context and the emotional one.